JazzBrown1/jazzy-utility/README.md

 ## Stash

-A class that you can place data in and it returns an id as an integer.
+A class that you can place data in and it returns an id.
 The data can then be retrieved with the integer.
 Particularly useful when interacting with external systems where a reference is required to relate a response to a query.

 ### _class_ Stash()